 - Learn your legal rights as an injured maritime worker

-Boston not only has the largest port in the state of Massachusetts, and one of the most important ports in the region, it is also home to the oldest constantly-operating port in the entire Western Hemisphere.
-The Port of Boston is nearly 400 years old and serves as the maritime hub for all of New England and plays a huge role in the local, state, and regional economies.
+The Port of Boston is nearly 400 years old.
+It serves as the maritime hub for all of New England, and plays a massive role in the local, state, and regional economies.
 Just one terminal here brings in 90 percent of all the fossil fuels used in the state.

 The Dangers of Maritime Work in Boston